 In November 2019, the FASB issued ASU 2019-10, Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates.
-In advance of the issuance of ASU 2019-10, the Company adopted ASU 2017-12, Derivatives and Hedging (Topic 815) and ASU 2016-02, Leases (Topic 842) since January 1, 2019.
 ASU 2019-10 defers the effective date of ASU 2016-13 for public filers that are considered small reporting companies ("SRC") as defined by the SEC to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-Since the Company was eligible to be an SRC based on its SRC determination as of November 15, 2019 (which is the issuance date of ASU 2019-10) in accordance with SEC regulations, the Company will adopt amendments in ASU 2016-13 for the year beginning January 1, 2023.
-Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date to align existing credit loss methodology with the new standard.
-The Company is evaluating the impact of this standard on its consolidated financial statements, including accounting policies, processes and systems and expects the standard will not have a significant impact on its consolidated financial statements.
+Since the Company was eligible to be a SRC based on its SRC determination as of November 15, 2019 (which was the issuance date of ASU 2019-10) in accordance with SEC regulations, the Company adopted amendments in ASC 326 for the year beginning January 1, 2023.
+Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of fanuary 1, 2023 was \$(1,769).